Triple-alpha process: In stars

 Nuclear fusion reactions of helium with hydrogen produces lithium-5, which also is highly unstable, and decays back into smaller nuclei with a half-life of 3.7e-22 s.

 Fusing with additional helium nuclei can create heavier elements in a chain of stellar nucleosynthesis known as the alpha process, but these reactions are only significant at higher temperatures and pressures than in cores undergoing the triple-alpha process.
-This creates a situation in which stellar nucleosynthesis produces large amounts of carbon and oxygen but only a small fraction of those elements are converted into neon and heavier elements.
+This creates a situation in which stellar nucleosynthesis produces large amounts of carbon and oxygen, but only a small fraction of those elements are converted into neon and heavier elements.
 Oxygen and carbon are the main "ash" of helium-4 burning.

+In neutron stars

+Material that accretes from a companion star onto the surface of a neutron star may begin this helium-burning process in a local region.
+The burning wave is estimated to travel at 50 to 500 km/s, traversing the surface in around one second.
+Within this second, the neutron star rapidly rotates, moving the brighter burning region in and out of view.
+This intensity modulation allows the rotational frequency to be measured, sometimes up to 300 Hz.

+Some neutron stars have been measured with such an intensity modulation at 600 Hz.
+A suggested origin is neutron stars which rotate at 300 Hz, but have two burning regions.
+The second burning region is theorized to form almost immediately after the first, exactly on the opposite side of the neutron star, due to the convergence of gravitational wave from the initial thermonuclear ignition.

 Primordial carbon

 The triple-alpha process is ineffective at the pressures and temperatures early in the Big Bang.
 One consequence of this is that no significant amount of carbon was produced in the Big Bang.

 Resonances

 Ordinarily, the probability of the triple-alpha process is extremely small.
 However, the beryllium-8 ground state has almost exactly the energy of two alpha particles.
 In the second step, 8Be + 4He has almost exactly the energy of an excited state of 12C.
 This resonance greatly increases the probability that an incoming alpha particle will combine with beryllium-8 to form carbon.
-The existence of this resonance was predicted by Fred Hoyle before its actual observation, based on the physical necessity for it to exist, in order for carbon to be formed in stars.
-The prediction and then discovery of this energy resonance and process gave very significant support to Hoyle's hypothesis of stellar nucleosynthesis, which posited that all chemical elements had originally been formed from hydrogen, the true primordial substance.
+The existence of this resonance was predicted by Fred Hoyle before its observation, based on the physical necessity for it to exist, in order for carbon to be formed in stars.
+The prediction and then discovery of this energy resonance and process supported Hoyle's hypothesis of stellar nucleosynthesis, which posited that all chemical elements had originally been formed from hydrogen, the true primordial substance.
 The anthropic principle has been cited to explain the fact that nuclear resonances are sensitively arranged to create large amounts of carbon and oxygen in the universe.